 - Book grant for purchasing East Asian literature for classroom use, provided upon completion of all requirements

-The workshop kicks off with a Sunday dinner.
-Each morning Monday through Friday, history professors lead lectures and discussions on specific facets of China, Japan, and Korea that are pertinent to the literary works covered.
+The workshop kicks off Sunday, 7/10.
+Each morning, history professors lead lectures and discussions on specific facets of China, Japan, and Korea that are pertinent to the literary works covered.
 Topics discussed include history, religion, culture, family and gender, and language.

 Each afternoon literature professors discuss the short stories, novels, and poetry that participants have read prior to arrival at the workshop, focusing on universal as well as culture-specific aspects of the works.